Customization

 Theme options

-Sometimes we want to change theme settings though
+Sometimes we want to change theme settings:

 Total control with CSS